-Creating a mobile app can be exactly the right step for your business.
-As a B2C company, you can gain brand exposure, a new sales channel, and a direct line to your users.
+A mobile app with excellent user experience can help your business gain brand exposure, improve operational effectiveness, create a new sales channel, and a direct line to your users.

-B2B businesses can use apps to improve their operational effectiveness.
 To get the full benefits of a custom mobile app and avoid the most common mistakes business owners make, you need to plan the app’s development properly and take the right steps to test your idea.
+Here are 11 things to consider before you start developing a mobile app for your business.

 Apps that seem ingenious in theory may turn out to be useless in practice.
 It happens when you forget to give enough thought to how you’re going to help your users.
 Before you take steps to implement your idea, answer the following question: